mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 This article should be a brief introduction to Common Lisp.
 Brief, because Common Lisp is a rather large and complex system.
 It has many features.
 I will try to concentrate on the basics and some exceptional features that stand out for me.
-I started wriging it for myself in order to understand certain concept better, like symbols.
+I started writing it for myself in order to understand certain concept better, like symbols.
 But it might be useful for others as well.

 <a id="orgbd1d8a8"></a>